-Gather in the Coldwater Springs parking lot, 7 PM
+Gather in the Coldwater Springs free parking lot

 Full Moon celebrations at Coldwater